-Sexual Harassment in the Workplace
+Sexual Harassment and Sexual Assault in the Workplace

 - Unwanted sexual advances or touching

 - Offensive joking, comments, emails or other unwelcome communication

 - Work retaliation or harassment based on the termination of a sexual relationship